The Nature of Power (Part I)

 When power is embedded structurally like this, it becomes invisible.
 Behavior is shaped through the illusion that this is simply the way things are.

 The same goes for workplaces.
-Job titles, dress codes, performance reviews—they all shape behavior without anyone needing to yell.
+Job titles, dress codes, and performance reviews shape behavior without anyone needing to yell.
 You show up on time, meet deadlines, and act “professional” because that’s what’s expected.
-Deviate too far and you face consequences: not necessarily getting terminated, but missing out on promotions, being sidelined, or socially isolated.
-That quiet voice rears its head again, reminding you to stay in line, to not push too hard, to shrink yourself just enough to fit the mold—because the cost of stepping outside isn’t always loud or immediate, but it’s there, lurking in the subtle punishments that keep you compliant without anyone having to say a word.
+Deviate too far and you face consequences.
+Maybe you don’t get terminated, but your so-called “deviance” may mean missing out on promotions, being sidelined, or socially isolated.
+That quiet voice rears its head again, reminding you to stay in line, to not push too hard, and to shrink yourself just enough to fit the mold.

 Power as Self-Reinforcing Through Resistance